Monaco: Personal Taxation

 - Unrelated persons, 16%.

-If the deceased is a French national who had been resident in Monaco for five years at the time of his death then assets located in Monaco are governed by the laws of Monaco whereas assets located in France are taxed according to the principles of French tax law.
+If the deceased is a French national who had been resident in Monaco for five years at the time of his death, assets situated in Monaco are governed by Monégasque law, while those based in France are taxed according to the principles of French tax law.

-Monaco does not give tax credits for death duties, inheritance taxes and gift taxes.
-Thus if a person dies with assets in Monaco and tax has already been paid on the transfer of those assets by the laws of another jurisdiction Monaco will levy its own taxes if tax is payable under its own internal laws.
+Monaco does not give tax credits for death duty, inheritance tax and gift tax.
+Hence if a person dies with assets in Monaco and tax has already been paid on the transfer of those assets by the laws of another jurisdiction, Monaco will levy its own taxes if tax is payable under its own internal laws.